 Mary Magdalene has just come from the empty tomb somewhat confused but altogether excited having spoken with Jesus.
 She discovers the disciples have only questions and when she answers they are suspicious of what she has understood.
 Notice, after Mary had said these things, she was silent.
 Andrew, Levi and Peter are filled with doubt and unable to listen intently to Mary, the one he loved more than us.

-In the icon Peter and Andrew, the fishermen, represent orthodox positions which deny the validity of esoteric revelation (the gospel of Mary found in Egypt) and reject the authority of women to teach.
+In the icon painting of Peter and Andrew, the fishermen, represent orthodox positions which deny the validity of esoteric revelation (the gospel of Mary found in Egypt) and reject the authority of women to teach.

 Sadly ,…after Mary had said these things, she was silent, in part women have chosen not to speak, many voices of women have been banished, suppressed, reprimanded, diminished, forgotten,rejected, etc. They do not want to fight to be heard, demand their say or manipulate to get their way.
 They want to be understood and it is often simply easier to be silent.